Code-Institute-Submissions/bridcourtney-Business-Travel-Guide/README.md

      I used the Google Chrome's developer tools to see how it looks across all the different device screen sizes to ensure compatibility and responsiveness.
      I also used Am I Responsive online tool for checking responsiveness on different devices.

+     On smaller devices the ameneties results table e.g Hotel or Restaurant listing nearby appears below the map, this is not ideal for usability and is flagged as     requirement for next release

 -   ## Further Testing